A-Harchenko/Static-Website-on-AWS-S3-by-Terraform/README.md

   acl          = "public-read"
 }
 ```
 When you configure your bucket as a static website, the website is available at the AWS Region-specific website endpoint of the bucket.
-Depending on the region, the endpoint of the Amazon S3 website matches the format with dash.
+For our region, the end point will be with a dash.

 ```terraform
 output "website_endpoint" {